The fact that you arrived on this page could only mean a few things.

 I am also a network marketer and getting into the level of success I have attained now is not easy.

-Other than the number of factors and obstacles that you must overcome (I will discuss more of this in a bit), you will also need the necessary tool to succeed in the network marketing industry, just like I did.
+Other than the number of factors and obstacles that you must overcome (I will discuss more of this in a bit), you will also need the necessary training to succeed in the network marketing industry, just like I did.

 Below are some of the most common obstacles that might prevent you from succeeding with NeoLife.